 Website | NordVPN.com |

-NordVPN also has an excellent reputation among gamers.
+NordVPN has an excellent reputation among gamers.
 Namely, it stands out as being the fastest option with no lagging.
 This is because NordVPN offers the NordLynx protocol, which is a custom implementation of the WireGuard VPN protocol.
 This gives you the absolute fastest speeds (see our screenshots below) and the latest in encryption and security, earning NordVPN praise from gamers on Reddit and elsewhere:

 NordVPN boasts a network of 5,600+ servers spread across 59 countries.
 This gives you more than enough servers to find an ideal location for your gaming needs.
 Another benefit of the NordVPN network is that all servers run in RAM-disk mode, without any hard drives.
 This makes it impossible for any server to store data, which improves privacy and security for NordVPN users.